-We have audited the remuneration report of RELIEF THERAPEUTICS Holding AG for the year ended 31 December 2016.
-The audit was limited to the information according to articles 14-16 of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance) contained in the table 3.2 on page 8 and in the table 4.2 on page 9 of the remuneration report.
+We have audited the accompanying remuneration report of RELIEF THREAPEUTICS Holding AG for the year ended December 31, 2017.
+The audit was limited to the information according to articles 14 - 16 of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance) contained in the section 3.2 page 9 and in the section 4 page 10 of the remuneration report.

-Board of Directors' responsibility
+Responsibility of the Board of Directors

-The Board of Directors is responsible for the preparation and overall fair presentation of the remuneration report in accordance with Swiss law and the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance).
+The Board of Directors is responsible for the preparation and overall fair presentation of the remuneration report in accordance with Swiss law and the Ordinance against Excessive Compensation in Stock-Exchange Listed Companies (Ordinance).
 The Board of Directors is also responsible for designing the remuneration system and defining individual remuneration packages.

-Auditor's responsibility
+Auditor's Responsibility

 Our responsibility is to express an opinion on the accompanying remuneration report.
 We conducted our audit in accordance with Swiss Auditing Standards.
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the remuneration report complies with Swiss law and articles 14-16 of the Ordinance.
+Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the remuneration report complies with Swiss law and articles 14 - 16 of the Ordinance.

-An audit involves performing procedures to obtain audit evidence on the disclosures made in the remuneration report with regard to compensation, loans and credits in accordance with articles 14-16 of the Ordinance.
+An audit involves performing procedures to obtain audit evidence on the disclosures made in the remuneration report with regard to compensation, loans and credits in accordance with articles 14 - 16 of the Ordinance.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatements in the remuneration report, whether due to fraud or error.
 This audit also includes evaluating the reasonableness of the methods applied to value components of remuneration, as well as assessing the overall presentation of the remuneration report.